 - Upside: You can have higher expectations in terms of a vetted leader’s potential to make disciples.
 There is potentially less mess than the lower bar approach.

 - Problems: You will probably have trouble recruiting and vetting enough leaders to connect beyond a certain percentage of weekend adult attendees.
 Your recruiting will be limited to those candidates who are known by staff and key leaders or who are willing to respond to an invitation to enter the leader training program that you’ve initiated.
 This is a challenge because once a church grows beyond several hundred adults it is increasingly unlikely that the staff knows everyone.
 Additionally, since there are a large number of high capacity but unconnected adults in most growing churches, a higher bar often excludes many potential leaders.
+See also, Small Group Ministry Myth #4: High Leader Entry Requirements Ensure Safety in the Flock.

 I have a set of convictions and those convictions make it easy to choose the set of problems I’d rather have.
 What about you?

-Want do you think?
+What do you think?
 Which set of problems would you rather have?
 Have a question?
 Want to argue?
 You can click here to jump into the conversation.